Siri Shortcuts

 Shortcuts App Integration

-Section titled “Shortcuts App Integration”All commands are available as actions in the Shortcuts app.
+Section titled “Shortcuts App Integration”All actions are available as blocks in the Shortcuts app.
 Combine them with other automations:

 - Start a game when you arrive at a friend’s house (location trigger)